oransje/Goke/README.md

 ## How to use

 - Clone the repository
-- Run `go build` to build the project
+- Run `build.sh` to build the project binary file

 OR